PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 └── yarn.lock # Dependencies lock
 ```

-To start the project, execute the following commands :
+To start the project, execute the following commands:
 ```shell
 yarn # Install dependencies
 yarn start # Start server in developer mode
 ```

 The objective is to have a simple front with a menu that shows the list of all products.
-Here is an example made with the [material UI library](https://material-ui.com/) :
+Here is an example made with the [material UI library](https://material-ui.com/):

 ![Menu maquette](../../.github/assets/software/graphql-apollo/graphql-product-workshop.png)